neo4j/graph-data-science-client/README.md

 Further, there's a new call named `gds.graph.get` (`gdsclient` only) which takes a name as input and returns a `Graph` object if a graph projection of that name exists in the user's graph catalog.
 The idea is to have a way of creating `Graph`s for already projected graphs, without having to do a new projection.

 ## Known limitations

 Several operations are known to not yet work with `gdsclient`:

 * Path finding algorithms
 * Topological link prediction
-* Supervised machine learning (GraphSAGE, Link prediction, Node classification)
+* Supervised machine learning with GraphSAGE
 * Progress logging and system monitoring
 * Some utility functions